System crash or unexpected reboot - What information is needed by Customer Support for a root cause analysis?

 Kernel Core Dump capture

 If a system crashes, the possibility of capturing a kernel core dump is given using kdump.
-Its configuration is explained in TID 3374462 - Configure kernel core dump capture.
-A best practices document about providing kernel core dumps to Customer Care is available at TID 7010056 - Best practice for providing kernel core dumps to support incidents.
+Its configuration is explained in TID 000016171 Configure crashkernel memory for kernel core dump analysis.
+A best practices document about providing kernel core dumps to Customer Care is available at TID 000017820 Best practice for providing kernel core dumps to support incidents

 For SLES Expanded Support based system please consult the corresponding online documentation for RHEL5 or RHEL6 on configuring kdump.